A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Alternating Sign Trapezoids

 Figure~\ref{fig:TreeExample} gives an examples of a $((6,3,1,1),(1,4,4))$-tree.
 By way of illustration, we indicate the deleted parts of the truncated diagonals by $\bullet$.
 In addition, we add an edging to the shape of the tree in order to visualise the naming.

+The definition of monotone triangles in the present paper differs from the original definition given by Mills, Robbins and Rumsey in \cite{MRR83}, where they also impose strict increase on the bottom row.
+Although we predominantly consider strictly increasing bottom rows, monotone triangles and trees with weakly increasing bottom rows do appear in Section~\ref{sec:ASTZswithprescribedcolumnvector}, where we investigate quasi alternating sign triangles.
+Note that the monotonicity conditions on the diagonals of monotone triangles guarantee that the bottom row is at least weakly increasing.

-We can transform an alternating sign trapezoid into a tree: Given an $(n,l)$-alternating sign trapezoid such that $l \ge 2$, we pad the array with additional zeroes to obtain a rectangular shape of size $n \times (2n+l-2)$.
+Next, we show how to transform an alternating sign trapezoid into a tree: Given an $(n,l)$-alternating sign trapezoid such that $l \ge 2$, we pad the array with additional zeroes to obtain a rectangular shape of size $n \times (2n+l-2)$.
 To each entry, we add the entries in the same column above it.
-This yields an array consisting merely of $0$s and $1$s with exactly $i$ many $1$s in the $i^{\text{th}}$ row.
+This yields an array consisting merely of $0$s and $1$s with exactly $i$ $1$s in the $i\textsuperscript{th}$ row.
 We want to record the positions of these $1$s.
 Therefore, we number the columns from $-n$ to $n+l-3$ from left to right and list the corresponding numbers row by row in a triangular shape.
-By removing the entries that correspond to the initially added ones, we finally obtain a truncated monotone triangle.
+By removing the entries that correspond to the initially added ones, we finally obtain a truncated monotone triangle or tree.
 In Figure~\ref{fig:Tree}, we exemplify the construction with the $(4,4)$-alternating sign trapezoid in Figure~\ref{fig:AST}.